henriksen/kmon/README.md

     "web": "Microsoft.AspNet.Hosting --server Microsoft.AspNet.Server.WebListener --server.urls http://localhost:5000",
     "gen": "Microsoft.Framework.CodeGeneration",
     "ef": "EntityFramework.Commands",
-    "mon" : "Kestrelmon --ext cs,json,js --server web" },
+    "mon" : "kmon --ext cs,json,js --server web"
+},
 ```
 From the command line, run `k mon`.
 It's pronounced *"kuh-mon"*.

 You can call it something else than `mon`, but then you can't shout out "kuh-mon!" when you run it.

-Kestrelmon passes parameters on to nodemon so `--ext cs,json,js` are nodemon parameters telling it to watch files ending in
+kmon passes parameters on to nodemon so `--ext cs,json,js` are nodemon parameters telling it to watch files ending in
 one of those extensions.
 The `--server` parameter is used to specify the necessary hosting client.
 Specify `web` for Windows and `kestrel` for OSX, Linux.

 If either `--ext` or `--server` is not specified the default are shown above.